Shobit-2/AWS-3TIER-IAC/README.md

 # AWS 3-Tier Web Application Infrastructure as Code

-This repository contains Terraform configuration to deploy a complete 3-tier web application on AWS, based on the architecture from [aws-three-tier-web-app](https://github.com/iamtejasmane/aws-three-tier-web-app).
+This repository contains Terraform configuration to deploy a complete 3-tier web application on AWS

 ## Architecture Overview